• Home

 Exhibition Design

-I did the exhibition design for the exhibition ‘In the kitchen cupboard of' by Zuid.
+This is the exhibition design for ‘In the kitchen cupboard of' by Zuid.
 Boijmans Van Beuningen.
 Kitchenware from around the neighborhood was collected, as well as the stories that came with them.
 These objects were shown as storytellers in this exhibition.
 They even played a role in a theatrical play.

 “Food brings us together, with the tableware as a silent witness.
 For centuries, we have used parlour games to tell each other a new, shared stories.
-In partnership with the writer, maker and presenter Abdelkader Benali and the theatre maker and actress Gabby Bakker, we have developed a series of workshops for a group of pupils.
+We have developed a series of workshops for a group of pupils.
 Together the group is working on a theatrical Parlour Game.'' (text: Boijmans)

 Poster Design

-Since the kitchenware were the main characters of the play, they all were given a poster that also announced them as big shiny stars.
-I made the concept of this poster campaign as well as the graphic design, Michelle Piergoelam made the pictures.
+Since the kitchenware were the main characters of the play, they were all given a poster design that announced them as big glamours stars.
+Michelle Piergoelam made the pictures.
 On show at the beginning of 2022.

 Pictures 5, 6 taken by Aad Hogenboom.